-The AccuVein helps to perform blood draws by projecting a map of the peripheral veins on the skin.
-Remember, there is no substitute for a trained practitioner’s experience, but the AccuVein can help simplify the task of locating the point of needle placement.
-The AccuVein is so simple to use that it will become an indispensable tool, particularly for patients with difficult venous access (DVA).
+The AccuVein helps perform blood draws by projecting a map of the peripheral veins on the skin, thereby simplifying the task of locating the point of needle placement.
+The device has been found to increase first stick success and catheter dwell time while reducing patient pain and reduce procedure time.
+The AccuVein is so easy to use that it has become an indispensable tool.
 The simple instructions for utilizing the AccuVein vein finder are detailed below.

 Blood Draw Procedure